-Save your essays to Box or some other location in the cloud.
+Save your essays to One Drive or some other location in the cloud.
 Do not let a computer crash ruin your semester.

 The Writing Center

-The Writing Center is located in the library, and I encourage you to take your papers there in the early stages of your drafting.
+The Writing Center is located in the library near my office, and I encourage you to take your papers there in the early stages of your drafting.
 It often helps to bring your essay to the same tutor multiple times during your drafting and revision.
 It is a great place for serious conversation about how to hone your writing and ideas.

 The library and the people who work there are your friends.
 The librarians can find almost any book in existence and get it for you, so ask for help, check out (and read) lots of books, and take advantage of the quiet study areas upstairs.